AdobeDocs/cc-developer-platform-pages/src/pages/libraries/index.md

 ## Get Started with Creative Cloud Libraries

-Start connecting your application to Creative Cloud Libraries and the thousands of creative elements that designers and stakeholders are creating using every day.
+Start connecting your application to Creative Cloud Libraries and the thousands of creative elements that designers and stakeholders are creating and using every day.

 * [Lorem ipsum](https://adobe.io)
 * [Dolor sit amet](https://adobe.io)